textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Click default theme name](https://docs.textpattern.com/img/click-default-theme-name.png)

-The **Edit theme** form will open up, as you know, and show the default theme’s metadata so you can change it accordingly.
+The **Edit theme** editor will open up, as you know, and show the default theme’s metadata so you can change it accordingly.
 See the process described in the previous section.

-When done editing the form, click the ‘Duplicate’ link under the form, at right of the Cancel button.
+When done editing the data, click the ‘Duplicate’ link at bottom of the editor, at right of the Cancel button.

 ![Click duplicate link](https://docs.textpattern.com/img/click-duplicate-link.png)